FamilySearch/GEDCOM/specification/gedcom.md

 #### `LANG` (Language) `g7:HEAD-LANG`

-The language in which the `Text`-typed payloads of all structures in the document appear, except as superseded by a `g7:LANG`.
+The default language using which to interpert any `Text`-typed payloads of all structures without their own `g7:LANG` substructure.
+Language information is often used for purposes such as language-specific sorting sequences and phonetic, name matching algorithms, spell-checking, computer-synthesized speech, Braille transcription, or language translation, and most operating systems allow configuring a language via application language settings or "user locales".
+Languages settings can also be set by Input Method Editors (IMEs), and it is expected that applications will set the default language based on the current language in use by the IME, user locale, or application language setting, as appropriate, rather than being any guarantee based on the content of actual strings.

 The payload of the `LANG` structure is a language tag, as defined by [BCP 47](https://www.rfc-editor.org/info/bcp47).